By: Dr. Anne Truong

 These MTrPs can be felt as nodules in between a muscular band, and act as a source of MPS pain.
 You can feel a twitch when touching these tender nodes.

-They are painful fascial points that are triggered once you stress other related muscle.
+They are painful fascial points that are triggered once you stress other related muscles.

 As the name suggests, these MTrPs remain dormant for a long time.
 Similar to active MTrPs, they can be felt as nodules but are not painful when touched.